--Heterogeneity among programming languages may arise because, for instance, their constructs and features are different, or their machine code representations differ.
+-May arise because, for instance, their constructs and features are different, or their machine code representations differ.

--CORBA standard supports a common object model and an interface definition language (IDL) that represents a key for resolving programming language heterogeneity.
+-Middleware systems support a common object model and an interface definition language (IDL) that represent a key for resolving programming language heterogeneity.

-+This is based on defining bindings from available programming languages to the IDL.
+•That is achieved by defining bindings from available programming languages to the IDL.

-+Defining a programming language binding consists of specifying how IDL constructs can be used in a client or server implementation, and vice-versa, regardless of which language they are written in or which platform they are running on. -A language binding defines a one-to-one direct mapping between its constructs and the IDL constructs:
+•Defining a programming language binding consists of specifying how IDL constructs can be used in a client or server implementation, and vice-versa.

-- ÷Object types are mapped to client and server stubs. - ÷ Server object references are encapsulated in client stub. - + Operations are mapped to procedures, operations or methods in the programming language.
+- -A language binding defines a one-to-one direct mapping between its constructs and the IDL constructs: - Object types are mapped to client and server stubs. - Server object references are encapsulated in client stub. - Operations are mapped to procedures, operations or methods in the programming language.